Divya S. Iyer: Early life and education

+Iyer did her schooling at Holy Angel's Convent Thiruvananthapuram.
+She scored second rank in SSLC examination conducted by Kerala Board of Public Examinations.
+She completed her 11th and 12th from the St. Thomas Central School, Trivandrum.
+She then got her medical degree from the Christian Medical College Vellore.

 Career

 Iyer was a doctor before she began her civil service career and continues to practice medicine.
-She joined IAS in 2014 and was assistant collector at Kottayam before becoming Sub-Collector of Trivandrum.
+She joined IAS in 2014 and was assistant collector at Kottayam before becoming Sub-Collector of Thiruvananthapuram.

 In 2016, as the nodal officer of Systematic Voter Education and Electoral Participation (SVEEP) under the Election Commission and assistant collector in Kottayam, Iyer created a voter awareness campaign with the motto "My Vote My Future" to help improve voter turnout.
 In 2016, she also wrote and sang the song 'Viral thumbil Nammude Bhaavi' to promote awareness of voting rights and to encourage voting, which was released during a press conference by the District Collector.

 In 2018, Iyer was transferred from her role as Sub-Collector to Deputy Secretary in the Local Self-Government Department.

 Mission Director of the Mahatma Gandhi NREGA

 Iyer then served as the Mission Director of the Mahatma Gandhi National Rural Employment Guarantee Scheme (MNREGS).
 In this role, she was named one of the Kerala Insider 50 Most Influential People of 2020, due to her prominent role in the #BreakTheChain awareness campaign during the COVID-19 pandemic.